Hope for Hamilton but Mercedes 'not yet there'

 More seriously, he said he thought that it was time for the team to not take matters quite so far as they seek to edge towards Red Bull and Ferrari on performance.

 "We are just trying to progress as a team," Hamilton said.
-"Moving forwards, we will be a little more cautious on doing too many experiments as it really does hinder you through the weekend especially if only have first and second practice in the dry.
+"Moving forwards, we will be a little more cautious on doing too many experiments as it really does hinder you through the weekend, especially if you only have first and second practice in the dry.

 "There are lots of learnings from this weekend and improvements we can make going forwards but really great pace today.
 It is so nice to see.
 That has not always been the case with this car."